walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-persistence-mobile/README.md

 ## Overview

 This library provides Android/iOS persistence implementations for the wallet store interfaces defined in [waltid-openid4vc-wallet](../waltid-openid4vc-wallet).
-It uses SQLDelight for credential and DID storage, SQLCipher-capable platform drivers for encrypted wallet databases, and platform-managed signing keys.
+It uses SQLDelight for credential and DID storage, SQLCipher-capable platform drivers for encrypted wallet databases, and managed or software signing-key descriptors.

 Use this library when you need persistent wallet storage inside a mobile wallet application.